 PICK SUITABLE WOOD FOR CARVING

-Softwoods like basswood, aspen, and butternut are favored by beginners.
-As softwoods, they are easier to cut than hardwoods.
-Butternut is slightly heavier than basswood and aspen, with a more noticeable grain.
-Nevertheless, all three are easy to mark and feature relatively straight grains.
+Basswood, aspen, and butternut are popular softwoods for beginners.
+They're easier to cut than hardwoods.
+Butternut is a bit heavier than basswood and aspen, and it has a more distinct grain.
+Despite this, all three are easy to mark and have relatively straight grains.

-Although harder to carve, hardwoods give way to stunning carvings with plenty of grain.
-They are not generally advised for a beginner's first project.
-Nonetheless, beginners often switch to hardwoods like oak, black walnut, and cherry after completing a few pieces.
+Hardwoods, although more challenging to carve, offer beautiful carvings with significant grain.
+They're typically not recommended for a beginner's first project.
+Still, novice carvers often shift to hardwoods like oak, black walnut, and cherry after finishing a few projects.

 Using strops and sharpening stones will maintain the sharpness of your wood carving tools.
 Sharpening tools well is an art, but you can find lots of detailed instructions online.
 Many companies that sell wood carving tools also provide online guides or videos on proper sharpening techniques.

-Those are the basics for beginner wood carvers.
-We've highlighted the tools and accessories you'll need and the types of wood ideal for your first project.
-It’s now time to pick the right project and start carving.
+These are the basics of wood carving for beginners.
+We've covered the necessary tools and accessories, and suggested types of wood for your first project.
+Now it’s time for you to find the perfect first project and get started.
 Happy carving!

 ———-